Toefl Structure 1

 Note: Only linking verbs can be used with this sentence pattern.

-The following sentences are examples of the S-V-Adv pattern.
+following sentences are examples of the S-V-Adv pattern.

 The teacher is here.